ZacharyWesterman/libzed/Doxypages/mainpage.md

 The idea is that this will help decrease development time of other projects.

 --------------------------
-All code is under the `z` namespace.
-Currently, there are four other namespaces below that:
+All code is under the `z` namespace, with 5 namespaces below that:

 z::core<br/>
 z::file<br/>